 Justice Minister Jeff Radebe

-In 2011, he said that he was against the idea of categorising corrective rape as a hate crime because “rape is rape regardless of the motive of the offender”.
+He added that there was “a possibility of meeting” with activists but disappointingly appeared to resist the idea of categorising corrective rape as a hate crime by insisting that “rape is rape regardless of the motive of the offender”.

 After the interview, Luleki Sizwe expressed its disappointment at Radebe’s position and confirmed on its blog that to date “he has NOT contacted us for a meeting, so we wait, and we will continue to petition him until we get a meeting”.

 Radebe, however, said that his department is prepared to contact the South African Law Reform Commission “in order to look at this issue much further.”